Dabendorf/INF237-AlgoritmeEngineering/README.md

 - There is a dictionary (list) telling at which leaf position every movie is situated
 - If a movie is requested, it sends a range query how many movies there are between its position and the top
 - It then updates at two positions, removing the movie at its old position, putting it into the new one

+### Geometry 1

+#### White Water Rafting
+There are an inner and an outer polygon, which do not touch each other.
+Moreover, there is a circular raft which rafts through the inner path between those polygons.
+Find the biggest possible radius of the raft s.t. this is possible

+Solution:
+- Go through each pair of points from one polygon and line segments from the other (2 times for each way around)
+- Calculate the distance between them and output the minimum of all
+- Calculating the distance is done by known line-to-point-distance formula

+- Problem: What if perpendicular intersection point outside of line segment?
+- Calculate intersection value (how far from the left boundary is point on line?):
+- If < 0, its outside on the left, if > 1, its outside on the right
+- In this situation set intersection point to the boundary
+- Then return the distance between that intersection point and the original one